TempeHS/The_Unsecure_PWA/.student_resources/security_testing_approaches/README.md

 ---

 ## Dynamic application security testing (DAST)
 Dynamic application security testing (DAST) is a testing methodology in which testers examine an application while it’s running but have no knowledge of the application’s internal interactions or designs at the system level and no access or visibility of application source code.
-This is an automated approach to “black-box”.
+This is an automated approach to black-box testing.

 [List of DAST tools](https://owasp.org/www-community/Vulnerability_Scanning_Tools)